MBCProject/mbc-markdown/yfaq/README.md

 * [EXECUTION::Install Additional Program](../execution/install-additional-program.md) ("reinstalls [itself] if it has been removed")

-Although one-to-one mappings are best practice, there may be some instances when an analyst may choose to map to multiple MBC behaviors.
+Although one-to-one mappings are best practice, there may be some instances when an analyst may choose to map a snippet to multiple MBC behaviors.

 ### Can malware behaviors identified by automated sandboxes and tools map to multiple MBC behaviors or should correspondence be one-to-one? ###
 Behaviors identified by automated tools are often intentionally broad to give an overview of the malware sample's behavior.
 Broad behaviors will often map to multiple MBC behaviors.
 For example, if a tool reports that Armadillo was used on a malware sample, both [Executable Code Obfuscation](../anti-static-analysis/executable-code-obfuscation.md) and [Software Packing](../anti-static-analysis/software-packing.md) behaviors apply.